Soil and water sensors¶

 Atlas Scientific Carrier board board¶

-We recommend using Whitebox Labs Tentacle T3 that hosts up to 3 Atlas Scientific Probes.
-It connects to the SCK via the Aux sensor connector.
-This boards can be chained to support more sensors, but this is not documented at the moment.
-However, before it existed we designed a custom board in collaboration in with Aquapiooners.
+We recommend using Whitebox Labs Tentacle T3 that hosts up to 3 Atlas Scientific Probes, and can be stacked with several units.
+It connects to the SCK via the Aux sensor connector, and needs external 5V connection, which means that it can't run on battery directly connected to the SCK without extras.
+If you want to make your own, before the Tentacle T3 existed we designed a custom board in collaboration in with Aquapiooners.

 The enclosure of the monitoring board and the smart citizen have been designed on Onshape, you can either download the STL files or copy the project to your onshape account and modify them as you wish : The Onshape documents of the monitoring case

-We have also designed a probe holder if you want to hold your probes on the side of you fish tank : The Onshape document of the probes holder
+We have also designed a probe holder if you want to hold your probes on the side of you fish tank.
+Here you can find the Onshape document of the probes holder